swan-cern/sparkconnect/README.md

 [![Github Actions Status](https://github.com/didithilmy/spark-connect-labextension.git/workflows/Build/badge.svg)](https://github.com/didithilmy/spark-connect-labextension.git/actions/workflows/build.yml)
 A JupyterLab Extension to connect to Apache Spark using Spark Connect

-This extension is composed of a Python package named `spark_connect_labextension` for the server extension and a NPM package named `spark-connect-labextension` for the frontend extension.
+This extension is composed of a Python package named `spark_connect_labextension` for the frontend and backend extension.

 ## Requirements